vippsas/vipps-solutions/static-qr-at-pos/README.md

 ## Step 2: Merchant receives an ID

 When the user scans the QR, the merchant will receive a notification that the QR has been scanned.
-Meanwhile, the Vipps/MobilePay app will show a waiting screen to the user.
+Meanwhile, the Vipps or MobilePay app will show a waiting screen to the user.
 Thus, the user understands that the scan was successful.

 ## Step 3: Merchant sends the payment request

 When the merchant is ready to get paid, the merchant uses the ID received in previous step to send the payment request to the user through the ePayment API.

-## Step 4: The user pays and get a receipt in the app
+## Step 4: The user pays

 If the user has the app open, the payment screen will open automatically.
 Otherwise, the payment screen will appear to them upon opening and logging into the app.

+The merchant sends a receipt to the user's app.